David Saville Muzzey

 David Saville Muzzey (1870–1965) was an American historian.

+Biography

+David Saville Muzzey was born in Lexington, Massachusetts on October 9, 1870.

 His history textbooks were used by millions of American children.
-He was accused of being a "bolshevik" by the Better America Federation.
-He also served as senior leader at the New York Society for Ethical Culture.
+Along with Harold Rugg, he was accused of being a "bolshevik" by the Better America Federation.
+He served as senior leader at the New York Society for Ethical Culture.

+He died at St. John's Riverside Hospital in Yonkers, New York on April 14, 1965.